TerryHowe/coopernetes/ansible/README.md

 If you are creating a node for the Kubernetes cluster, start by running the k8sinstall playbook.
 This playbook is for control plane and worker nodes.
-It will make changes to the operating system required to run Kubernetes, it will install docker and it will install Kubernetes.
-This example targets one
+It will make changes to the operating system required to run Kubernetes, it will install containerd and it will install Kubernetes.
+This example targets one host:
-host:

 ```
 ansible-playbook -v -e target=172.27.27.159 playbooks/k8sinstall.yml